 SECTION 9.
-The shareholders of the Corporation shall have the powers of the corporation to elect directors as provided in section ten and to exercise such other powers of the Corporation as may be conferred on the shareholders by the by-laws.
+The members shall have the following powers of the corporation: (a) to elect directors as provided in section ten; (b) to exercise such other powers of the corporation as may be conferred on the members by the by-laws.